Sitting in rattan chairs against a backdrop of palm trees, Nick Francis and Amir Salihefendic were the perfect picture of remote talent.

 Pros and Cons of Synchronous and Asynchronous Communication

-Understanding the benefits and challenges of synchronous and asynchronous communication can help managers determine when they’re appropriate to use.
+Understanding the benefits and challenges of synchronous and asynchronous communication can help managers determine when each is appropriate for a given situation.

 - Leads to immediate response or feedback.
 Employees don’t have a time lag between asking for and receiving input.